-Something similar goes for the five different endings, because they show off the variety of consequences that go with your decisions.
-A game dedicated to everyone who already went through something terrible like this, where each of the wonderful illustrations and the well placed sentences might perfectly speak to your soul in this case.
+Something similar goes for the five different endings, because they show off the variety of consequences that come with your decisions.
+A game dedicated to everyone who already went through something terrible like this, where each of the wonderful illustrations and the well-placed sentences might perfectly speak to your soul.
 For everybody else, it could be a mirror into the inner self of others, so that you can understand them just a little bit better.
 Once again, Angela He reached out her hand with a stunning game to me – and of course I accepted this gesture.
-She is one of the few artists and game makers out there that are truly able to build up a connection with their audience through their work, and that’s an admirable talent. >>PLAY
+She is one of the few artists and creators out there that are truly able to build up a connection with their audience through their work, and that is an admirable talent. >>PLAY